CloudCounselageProjects/IP-LP3-SUBMISSION-WEB-DEVELOPMENT/README.md

 # CloudCounselageAssignment

 Lp3 Assignment:
-Go to Task Logger
-Install node modules in backend as well as the frontend folder After installing node_modules
+I have created a task book keeper as well as an option to fetch current date and time using MERN

+To start:
+Go to tasklogger and follow the steps in Readme.md of tasklogger folder.